-- There is no limit to subcontractors per site. - a.
+- a.
 Alternatively, the "eligible entity" may serve as the 21st CCLC Program Service Provider and School Site Program Coordinator under a Consortium with the District and School administration. - b.
-If the "eligible entity" will be the exclusive 21st CCLC Program Service Provider for the school Site, the school Site and its District must agree to serve as the Lead Fiscal Agent and to complete such other parts of the grant requirements that the "eligible entity" is unable to complete due to FERPA and other constraints. - c.
+If the "eligible entity" will be the exclusive 21st CCLC Program Service Provider for the school Site, the school Site and its District must agree to serve as the Lead Fiscal Agent and to complete such other parts of the grant requirements that the "eligible entity" is unable to complete due to FERPA and other constraints. - e.
 This model of 21st CCLC consortium application is completed utilizing the same application process as all 21st CCLC Yr 1 NEW applicants.
-The consortium application must also include completed Forms B & C, with the required signatures, uploaded into the Related Documents section of the Grants Management System.
-Forms B & C are available by contacting the 21st CCLC Inbox at 21stCCLCInbox@azed.gov.
+The consortium application must also include completed Forms B & C, these forms will be sent out by the 21st CCLC Office with an outline due date if the application(s) are recommended for award to the State Board of Education.